Spectral properties of cographs and $P_5$-free graphs: Chain of neighborhoods

 Then `$\equiv$' is an equivalence relation on $V(G)$.
 It is trivially reflexive and symmetric.
 To check the transitivity, let $u\equiv v$ and $v\equiv w$.
 If either $u\sim v,v\sim w$ or $u\not\sim v,v\not\sim w$, then obviously $u\equiv w$.
 Hence, without loss of generality, we are left with the case $u\sim v,v\not\sim w$.
 Then we have $N[u]=N[v]$ and $N(v)=N(w)$.
 So $u\in N(v)=N(w)$ which in turn implies that $w\in N[u]=N[v]$, which is a contradiction.

 The equivalence relation `$\equiv$' partitions $V(G)$ into equivalence classes.
-In fact each equivalent class is either a set of a single vertex, or a (co)duplication class.
+In fact each equivalence class is either a set of a single vertex, or a sibling class.
 We pick one representative from each equivalence class and denote the resulting set by $G/\!\equiv$.
 On $G/\!\equiv$ we define the following relation:

 or equivalently